Maine Day – May 3, 2017

 MAINE DAY PARADE

-Student organizations, residence halls, fraternities and sororities are invited to be a part of the parade.
-Faculty and administrators and staff are encouraged to join the parade.
-The Parade begins at 8:00 a.m. and will travel from Hilltop area down long road across campus behind Balentine to York hall and back to the campus mall.
+Student organizations, residence halls, fraternities/sororities, faculty, administrators and staff are invited to be a part of the parade.
+Line up will begin at 8:00 a.m. with a parade start at 8:30 a.m.
+It will begin at the Emera Astronomy Center, travel from Hilltop area down long road across campus behind Balentine to York hall and back to the campus mall.

-To register a float in the Maine day parade please follow the link above.
-Faculty, staff and students are encouraged to support this opening Maine Day event by lining the route of the parade.
+To register a float in the Maine day parade please follow the link below.

 SERVICE PROJECTS AND BREAKFAST

 At the end of the parade route on the campus mall, the staff of the Bodwell Center for Service and Volunteerism will be available to register students, faculty and staff for service projects.
 Material and equipment such as rakes and cleaning items will be available for service projects.